 - Are They Keeping Tabs On You?
 On top of this, you may notice they’re constantly looking at your profile and are likely to be checking to see if you’ve viewed their story or posts (because they want you to know about it.)
+This is known as “orbiting” and it’s confusing – but actually becoming increasingly common.
 This leads me onto my next point…

 7) They’re Still Concerned About You

 After a breakup, there is naturally still curiosity around an ex and what they’re up to.